Accessibility statement for the Collections system

 Preparation of this accessibility statement

-Issues are prioritised according to the severity of the impact it may cause, the number of people that may be impacted and the time involved in resolving the issue.
+Issues are prioritised according to the severity of the impact it may cause, the number of people who may be impacted and the time involved in resolving the issue.